 The Takeover Code also applies to all offers for public companies and (in certain circumstances) private companies which have their registered offices in the United Kingdom, the Channel Islands or the Isle of Man which are considered by the Takeover Panel to have their place of central management and control in the United Kingdom, the Channel Islands or the Isle of Man (the "residency test").
-The Company became subject to the Takeover Code as a UK resident, UK incorporated, public limited company on 10 January 2022 when the Company re-registered as a public limited company.
+The Company became potentially subject to the Takeover Code as a UK resident, UK incorporated, public limited company on January 10, 2022 when the Company re-registered as a public limited company.

-The residency test for the purposes of the Takeover Code is not satisfied as a majority of the Company's directors will be resident overseas.
+The residency test for the purposes of the Takeover Code is not currently satisfied as the Company's place of central management and control is overseas.
+This is because the Company currently has four directors two of whom (including the chair who has a casting vote) are resident overseas.
 Therefore, shareholders of the Company are not entitled to the benefit of the Takeover Code, including the rules regarding mandatory takeover bids (summarised below).